rust-lang/nomicon/src/coercions.md

 }
 ```

-which fails like the following:
+which fails like as follows:

 ```text
 error[E0277]: the trait bound `&mut i32: Trait` is not satisfied